shkz-x/windows-hacking-stuff/README.md

-# Windows Binaries Hacking 🕵️‍♂️
+# Windows Hacking Stuff 🕵️‍♂️

-This repository hosts Windows binaries frequently used in CTF challenges and Red Team engagements.
+This repository hosts Windows binaries and codes frequently used in CTF challenges and Red Team engagements.
 Each binary here has been tested and is useful across various Windows pentesting scenarios.

 ### ⚠️ Disclaimer